Understanding Butyrate and Why You Should Care

 Ross Pelton is a pharmacist, nutritionist, author and a health educator who is widely recognized as the world’s leading authority on drug-induced nutrient depletions.
 He was named one of the top 50 most influential pharmacists in the United States by American Druggist magazine for his work in Natural Medicine.

 Butyrate, classified as a short-chain fatty acid (SCFA), is one of the most critical postbiotic metabolites produced by your intestinal bacteria.
-Butyrate is made when certain strains of probiotic bacteria ferment non-digestible dietary fibers in your colon.
+Butyrate is made when certain strains of probiotic bacteria ferment non-digestible dietary fibers and polyphenols in your colon.i

 Butyrate & Energy